matrixinfer-ai/kthena/docs/matrixinfer/docs/developer-guide/modelinfer-rolling-update.md

 Currently, `ModelInfer` supports rolling upgrades at the `InferGroup` level, enabling users to configure `Partitions` to control the rolling process.

 - Partition: Indicates the ordinal at which the `ModelInfer` should be partitioned for updates.
-During rolling update, all inferGroups from ordinal Replicas-1 to Partition are updated.
-All inferGroups from ordinal Partition-1 to 0 remain untouched.
+During a rolling update, replicas with an ordinal greater than or equal to `Partition` will be updated.
+Replicas with an ordinal less than `Partition` will not be updated.

 Here’s a ModelInfer configured with rollout strategy: